 HOW DO AGENTS KNOW WHAT COMMISSION I AM OFFERING?

 The buyer’s agent’s fee (also known as the selling office commission) is advertised in the MLS database, so agents know before they call you what you are willing to pay them to show and sell your home.

-No, multiple listing service rules prohibit including commissions in the remarks that show up on public websites.
-However, real estate agents will know what you are offering because they have access to the multiple listing service databases.
+Yes, Many MLS's now allow broker compensation to be displayed on public websites.
+Real Estate Brokers will know what you are offering because they have access to the multiple listing service databases.